Table of Contents

 - Follow these installation instructions to install Matlab locally.

-Matlab is available for use on the Research Computing Servers: Kure, and Killdevil.
+Matlab is available for use on the Research Computing Servers: Longleaf and Killdevil.
 The following documents provide instructions for invoking Matlab and other high performance computing software.
 These documents include general instructions common to all applications, and specific instructions for each application.

 - Invoking applications on a Research Computing Server from a Microsoft Windows computer